Skip to content

 Name Type Description

-The moderator used to evaluate the sequences.
+The scorer used to evaluate the sequences.

 ppl_weight float